 A Few Recipe Notes

-- Look for 7-8″ whole wheat pitas, organic if you can find them.
-I’m whippin’ up some homemade sourdough pitas to share with you soon (pictured).
+- Look for 7-8″ whole wheat pitas, organic if you can find them, homemade Sourdough Pita Bread is nice too!

 - Make it Dairy Free/Vegan: Omit the feta or look for vegan feta.

 - This pita sandwich recipe calls for prepared hummus (optional)*.
-I like homemade hummus, but store bought will work!
+I like Roasted Red Pepper Hummus, but store bought will work!
 Although, these stuffed pitas are fabulous too sans hummus.

 - When dressing the salad, hold off a few teaspoons, toss the salad, taste, then add more if desired.